Best Of The Scottish Highlands

-Day 5This morning you'll take a ride on the nostalgic Strathspey Steam Railway through the Cairngorm National Park, home to five of Scotland’s six highest mountains.
+Day 5This morning, you'll take a ride on the nostalgic Strathspey Steam Railway through the Cairngorm National Park, home to five of Scotland’s six highest mountains.
 Sit back and relax as your vintage train spends 45 minutes steaming through the lovely Spey Valley, following the River Spey past heather-clad moors and forests.
-Your day also includes a visit to the Highland village of Dalwhinnie where you can explore, or visit the Dalwhinnie Distillery to enjoy a guided tour and the chance to sample three different single malts (entry and tour payable locally).
+The day also includes a visit to a whiskey distillery, where you will have the chance to taste some samples.